yuhaoz2/yuhaoz2.github.io/content/authors/admin/_index.md

 I specialize in the theoretical analysis and application of autonomous and controlled systems and familiar with various programming languages, including MATLAB, Python, and C++.
 In high school, I won second prize in the 2012 National High School Mathematics Competition and ranked in the top 0.1% on the National Higher Education Entrance Examination.

 My research focuses on control systems, incorporating optimization and machine learning techniques.
 The goal of my research is to develop principled analysis and control methodologies for building trustworthy autonomous intelligent systems.

+Welcome to contact me at yuhao.zhang2[at]wisc[dot]edu for connection and collaboration!